SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Most of the time, you do not need to be a hotel guest to receive this service.
 However, please be courteous and leave them a nice tip for this service.

-With the opening of Pier 27 a couple of years ago, San Francisco now offers several cruise options from eight cruise lines.
-Some of the most popular that originate trips from SF include Celebrity, Holland America, and Norwegian.
-In addition, you will find a large number of trips offered by Princess Cruises.
+With the opening of Pier 27 a few years ago, San Francisco now offers several cruise options from a number of lines.
+You'll find the largest variety of cruise destinations operated by Princess Cruises.

 Cunard Line: Cunard offers luxury cruises all around the world.
 It's perfect for those who love to dress up each day for their adventures, dining, and other activities.
 The great thing about this cruise line is that you are allowed to start and stop your cruise at many destinations throughout the world.
 This offers you the chance to make your cruise as short or as long as you'd like.

-The cruise that leaves San Francisco heads toward Hawaii, then on to New Zealand and Australia, up through Southeast Asia, along the eastern African coast down to South Africa, back up the western side of Africa, to the Canary Islands, and then finishes in Southampton, England.
+There are several routes that leave from San Francisco.
+Most head toward Hawaii first, then on to New Zealand and Australia.
+Others continue up through Southeast Asia, along the eastern African coast down to South Africa, back up the western side of Africa, on to Spain, and then finish in England or even New York.

-All tours are on the Queen Victoria, which offers room for up to 2,000 passengers.
+All tours are on the Queen Elizabeth, Queen Anne, or Queen Mary 2, which offer room for up to 2,000 passengers.

-Norweigian Cruise Line: Norweigian offers two standard cruises that originate in San Francisco.
-The first is a cruise to Hawaii.
-The second is a cruise through the Panama Canal.
+Norwegian Cruise Line: Norwegian offers a couple of cruises that originate in San Francisco.
+The most popular is the one to Miami through the Panama Canal.

 Princess Cruises: Princess Cruises offers the largest number of cruises leaving from SF.
 They offer 8 cruises with destinations around California, Hawaii, Alaska, Mexico, and the Panama Canal.

 Regent Seven Seas Cruises: Regency Seven Seas is the final company that originates cruises from San Francisco.
-Their options include a 10 night trip north to Alaska and several Panama Canal tours.
+They also offer an 18-day cruise to Miami through the Panama Canal.

 Are you planning a visit to SF during your cruise?
 If so, you will find a wide variety of shore excursions for your stop.
 You can also check out some of my self-guided tours that will help you quickly and easily get to as many different attractions in one day as possible.

 The best way to get to Pier 27 is by public transit.
-As you can see from the picture above, you will find a streetcar stop right across the street from the pier.
+As you can see in the picture below, you will find a streetcar stop right across the street from the pier.

 If you plan to drive, there are a few parking options nearby.
 I do have to warn you that parking is VERY expensive (up to $30 or more a day) in San Francisco and I only recommend this if you do not have any other options.